ILikeYourHat/Kudoku/README.md

 # Kudoku

-A sudoku engine written in Kotlin.
+A powerful sudoku engine written in Kotlin.

 ## Usage